talmolab/sleap/develop/_sources/guides/cli.md.txt

                             predictions.001_second-video.analysis.h5: Analysis file for
                               second-video.mp4 (at index 1) in predictions.slp.
 Since
-                              only a single --output argument was specified, the analysis file for the latter video is given a default name., --format FORMAT       Output format.
+                              only a single --output argument was specified, the analysis file for the latter video is given a default name.
+  --format FORMAT       Output format.
 Default ('slp') is SLEAP dataset;
                         'analysis' results in analysis.h5 file; 'h5' or 'json' results in SLEAP dataset with specified file format.